rillonline/rillonline.github.io/_pages/kearsarge/index.md

 he.
 I never knew how Tamara thought of Star.
 It was she who always used Star's name and that works for me now.

-## Chapter 12

-Investigator Ronnie Camberwell's Case Notes for ## Chapter 11

-Fair Haven is a planet located near the Coalition border.
-It maintains ties with the Solar League but is not a full member.

-The society with royal families which control the planet.

-Fair Haven has long been suspected as being a haven, no pun intended, for smugglers.
-Good can be brought across the border into the Coalition.

-The interdiction on traffic in and out of the Coalition may have changed this.

-Note to self: The chapters on Josh Hardy and Susan, the link, need to be reversed.
-The information Ronnie seeks from the Fungusians needs to be brought into line with the narrative as it unfolds.

-The narrative continues here.
+## I See Kearsarge Again

  It was late when I got home.
 No messages from the Fungusians came.
 Susan checked the time of the marathon.
 It began at ten o'clock.
 I wondered how Kearsarge would do.